Ski Gear Review: ON3P, GEN FACTORY, LOOK | Kosuke Kusakari

 Touring: None

-The board's appeal lies in its deep rocker, which offers great freedom of movement, and the light swing weight of the bamboo core.
-The top-to-tail carbon sheet provides high resilience and a popping feel.
-It's extremely durable, with almost no peeling or edge cracking even after a season of hard park riding.
-This is the perfect model for those who prioritize park riding.
+The deep rocker offers great freedom of movement, and the bamboo core provides a light swing weight.
+The carbon sheet from tip to tail provides high rebound and pop.
+It is extremely durable, and even after a full season of hard park riding, delamination and edge cracking are almost nonexistent.
+This is definitely the right model for those who prioritize park riding.

 As for length, I've been using 176cm since last season.
 It's a little long at 11cm longer than my height, but for ON3P, which has a deep rocker range, I feel that a slightly longer length provides a better balance between rocker and camber